 - Are all commercially available CoQ10 supplements alike?

-- Ubiquinol or ubiquinone — Which CoQ10 supplement form works better?
+- Ubiquinol or ubiquinone — Which form of CoQ10 works better?

 - How should I determine the best CoQ10 supplement to support my heart health?

-Get the answers to common queries about how to choose the best CoQ10 supplement, including the different forms of CoQ10 supplements and factors you should consider while determining the right supplement formulation for your health.
+Get the answers to common questions about how to choose the best CoQ10 supplement, including the different forms of CoQ10 and factors you should consider when determining the right CoQ10 supplement formulation for your health.
 Use the links below to jump ahead to different topics on the page.

 Why Does Your Body Need a CoQ10 Supplement?

-Coenzyme Q10 or CoQ10 is a lipid-soluble antioxidant your body makes that plays a critical role in cellular energy production.
-Its concentration is particularly high in organs with high metabolism rates, such as the heart, kidney, and liver.
-The CoQ10 level in your body depletes with age, under the influence of certain medications, such as statins, or due to different pathological conditions a person might have.
-Although a CoQ10 deficiency can be addressed through a balanced diet of CoQ10-rich foods, it might not be sufficient to maintain the optimal level of CoQ10 in the body.
-This is when you need a CoQ10 nutritional supplement.
+The CoQ10 level in your body depletes as you age, from the influence of certain medications, such as statins, or due to different pathological conditions a person might have.
+Although a CoQ10 deficiency can be partially addressed through a balanced diet of CoQ10-rich foods like oily fish, organ meats, and whole grains, they may not be sufficient to maintain an optimal level of CoQ10 in the body.
+In such cases, a CoQ10 supplement can help support cellular energy production and overall health.*

 How Does a CoQ10 Supplement Support Your Body?

-CoQ10 plays a fundamental role in cellular bioenergetics that enables it to address pathologies in tissues with high metabolic requirements, such as the heart muscle.
-Apart from energy production, CoQ10 is an antioxidant (a free radical scavenger) protecting cellular components from the adverse effects of oxidative stress.*
+CoQ10 plays a fundamental role in cellular bioenergetics, which enables CoQ10 to address pathologies in tissues with high metabolic requirements, such as the heart muscle.* In addition to energy production, CoQ10 is an antioxidant (a free radical scavenger) that protects cellular components from the adverse effects of oxidative stress.*

-The following table summarizes how including a CoQ10 nutritional supplement in your diet supports various health functions.
+The following table summarizes how including a CoQ10 nutritional supplement in your diet will support various health functions:

 Health Function | CoQ10 Supplement Benefits |